lacerbi/web-txt2img/LIBRARY.md

 **Parameters:**

 - **Seed**: Supported — deterministic across runs for identical prompt/size/backend/impl version.
-- **Width/Height**: Multiples of 64 (latent 64×64 corresponds to 512×512 output).
-If unspecified, default to 512×512.
-Validate and return `"unsupported_option"` if invalid.
+ - **Width/Height**: 512×512 only in v1.
+Other sizes are rejected with `"unsupported_option"`.
+Wider support may come later.
 - **Negative prompt**: Not supported in v1; reject or ignore consistently.

 **Abort:**